 Greenhouse Studios is looking for creative collaborators.
 Please apply directly via the links below or contact us for more information.

-Our collaborative, interdisciplinary unit is now accepting applications for a research fellow with an anticipated start date of June 2018 and an appointment term of two years.
-The Greenhouse Studios Mellon Fellow will contribute leadership, project management, and research expertise to the production of collaborative multimodal works of scholarship and will support the strategic initiatives of Greenhouse Studios.
-The ideal candidate will bring one or a combination of the following to the position: experience in the production of digital scholarship and/or online publishing; experience with design principles and processes and/or a knowledge of web and interactive design; a knowledge of current and emerging digital technologies in data management, access, and preservation.
+Our collaborative, interdisciplinary unit will soon be accepting applications for Greenhouse Studios post-doctoral research (post-PhD/post-MFA/post-MLIS) fellowships.
+Anticipated start date for these two-year fellowships is July 2018.
+Greenhouse Studios Fellows will contribute leadership, project management, and research expertise to the production of collaborative multimodal works of scholarship and will support the strategic initiatives of Greenhouse Studios.
+Ideal candidates will bring one or a combination of the following to the position: experience in the production of digital scholarship and/or online publishing; experience with design principles and processes and/or a knowledge of web and interactive design; a knowledge of current and emerging digital technologies in data management, access, and preservation.
 Applicants must possess a terminal degree in the humanities or social sciences, fine arts, or library and information science.
+Stay tuned for the future application posting for this position.